prathimacode-hub/ML-ProjectKart/README.md

 <h2>👍OpenSource Program</h2>

-This project is a part of these open source programs.
+This project was a part of these open source programs.

 <table>
 <tr>